Miruuuuuuu/personnalized_learing_database/DESIGN.md

 ## Scope

 * What is the purpose of your database?
-The purpose of my database is to provide a personalized learning experience for students where they can get personalized feedback and reports based on their performance, Apart from just enrolling students in a course, grading their assignments etc, the system provides an insightful feedback to the students regarding their performance for an enhanced performance analysis, and some recommendations based on their placement tests
+The purpose of my database is to provide a personalized learning experience for students where they can get personalized feedback and reports based on their performance, Apart from just enrolling students in a course, grading their assignments etc, the system provides an insightful feedback to students regarding their performance for an enhanced performance analysis, and some recommendations based on their placement tests.

 * Which people, places, things, etc. are you including in the scope of your database?
-1. Students, their placement tests, Learning styles, Recommendations based on their placement tests, departments, courses they are enrolled in.
+1. Students, their placement tests, Learning styles, Recommendations based on their placement tests, departments, and courses they are enrolled in.
 2. Teachers, the subjects they teach.
 3. Deprtments, each department offers courses.
 4. Subjects, each subject is part of some course.